Hey, folks, Coco up at rushlimbaugh.com is going to link to that map I was just talking about.

 The way the Democrats want to do it is not a factor.

-Anyway, Schumer says, I saw I said to Trump the way we want to do it, he'd need to alienate a good number of his right wing Republicans, and he said he realized that.
+Anyway, Schumer says, I said to Trump, the way we want to do it, he'd need to alienate a good number of his right-wing Republicans.

 But this soundbite is designed to make it look like Schumer has already got an agreement with Trump to do it the way Schumer wants to do it, which would then alienate Republicans.